CeMaGo/Practice-and-Recap/React-data-fetching/session-notes.md

 }
 ```

-Thi sapplictaion will fetch the date only once, even tough teh `useSWR` hook is used three time.
+This application will fetch the date only once, even tough teh `useSWR` hook is used three time.

 Additionally, if you were to manually `mutate` the data (triggering a revalidation), the cach would be updated and the data would be available to all components using the `useSWR` hook with the same key (URL).